ionic-team/ionic-docs/docs/vue/slides.md

 This guide will go over how to get Swiper for Vue set up in your Ionic Framework application.
 It will also go over any migration information you may need to move from `ion-slides` to the official Swiper Vue integration.

-## Before Your Begin
+## Getting Started

-We recommend upgrading to Vue CLI 5 for best compatibility with Swiper:
+We recommend upgrading to Vue CLI 5 for better compatibility with Swiper:

 ```shell
 vue upgrade --next
 ```

-## Getting Started

-To get started, install the Swiper dependency in your project:
+Once that is done, install the Swiper dependency in your project:

 ```shell
 npm install swiper